stalemartyr/exitprice/README.md

 # Exitprice

-List of alternative Enterprise level Free(Open source) Software
+List of alternative Enterprise level Free(and some Open source) Software

 ### Hypervisors